nmt315320/MiGNN2CDS/README.md

 Circular RNAs (circRNAs) can regulate microRNA activity and are related to various diseases, such as cancer.
 Functional research on circRNAs is the focus of scientific research.
 Accurate identification of circRNAs is important for gaining insight into their functions.

-We developed a novel framework, CircDC, for classifying circRNAs from other lncRNAs.
-CircDC uses four different feature encoding schemes and adopts a multilayer convolutional neural network and bidirectional long short-term memory network to learn high-order feature representation and make circRNA predictions.
+We developed a novel framework, MiGNN2CDS, for predicting circRNA and drug sensitivity association.
+MiGNN2CDS uses four different feature encoding schemes and adopts a multilayer convolutional neural network and bidirectional long short-term memory network to learn high-order feature representation and make circRNA predictions.

 2. Availability